Gromov hyperbolization of unbounded noncomplete spaces and Hamenst\"adt metric: Proofs of Theorem and Theorem

-By Lemma \Ref{thm-3-Lem}, we know that $(X,k)$ is $\delta$-hyperbolic for some constant $\delta=\delta(A)\geq 0$, where $k$ is the quasihyperbolic metric of $X$.
+Let $A\geq 1$ and let $(X,d)$ be an unbounded $A$-uniform metric space and $k$ its quasihyperbolic metric.
+By Lemma \ref{thm-3-Lem}, we know that $(X,k)$ is $\delta$-hyperbolic for some constant $\delta=\delta(A)\geq 0$.
 We first prove the existence of the natural map

 To this end, let $p\in X$ and let $\{x_i\}$ be a Gromov sequence in the $\delta$-hyperbolic space $(X,k)$.
-By Lemma \ref{zz-06}, we only need to show that $\{x_i\}$ has a limit in $d$-metric topology.
-We divide the proof into two cases based on boundedness of this sequence.
+By Lemma \ref{zz-06}, we only need to show that $\{x_i\}$ has a limit in the $d$-metric topology.
+We consider two cases based on the boundedness of this sequence.